 — CIBO (@cibostudios) January 15, 2012

 1. HootSuite is a web-based social media dashboard designed to manage a whole slew of social media platforms above and beyond Twitter — Facebook, Linkedin, and have even begun limited support for Google+ — and multiple social profiles in one interface.
 It also offers the ability to produce reports based on custom analytics to better track brand awareness, follower growth and other pertinent demographic data.
-Initially built for internal agency use, we can now say that HootSuite is the most popular Twitter client in 2012.
+Initially built for internal agency use, we can now say that HootSuite is the most popular Twitter client today.
 Needless to say that if you haven’t tried HootSuite yet, you owe it to yourself to sign up for a free HootSuite trial!

 2. The “web” entry refers to those who send out a tweet from Twitter.com, which underwent improvements and now sports a new interface, is still a relatively simple and elegant approach to tweeting, searching and discovering.
 If your business only has one account for tweeting, Twitter.com is still an option, and even if you use other clients listed here, you still might be finding yourself coming back here on occasion.

 3. Tweetdeck, which was acquired by Twitter last year, is a social media dashboard application for managing Twitter and Facebook accounts, and it is safe to say that it was the leading client outside of Twitter.com before the emergence of HootSuite.
 Once only available as an Adobe Air application, it is now compatible with several operating systems including Microsoft Windows, Mac OS X, Chrome OS and Linux and is also available for the iPhone, iPad and Android devices.
 It will be interesting to see what happens in the future to this application, which is another good reason to search around for alternatives just in case…